Please refer to the Academic Calendar for your level to view applicable grade submission deadlines.

 - Your assigned section(s) will display for your selection.

 - Choose the course you want to view from the list.

 - Enter a grade for each student in the assigned drop down box.

 *You can hit the Submit button at bottom of page at any time.

 Note: If you have a large number of grades, it is recommended that you hit the submit button frequently to save grades as the system will time out after 35-minutes.
+You can also choose to use the export/import an excel spreadsheet grade roster option.
 You can change a grade you have submitted until the deadline that grades are due for each term.
 At that time, the Registrar’s Office will “roll” submitted grades and the rolled grade indicator will be checked for each student.